hallamaria1997/02476_mlops/reports/README.md

 > **List all the GCP services that you made use of in your project and shortly explain what each service does?**
 >
 > Answer length: 50-200 words.
->
-> Example:
-> *We used the following two services: Engine and Bucket.
-Engine is used for... and Bucket is used for...*
->
 > Answer: